bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Now you know how to add and customize both the video player and an audio player.

 Well done.
-You\'ll learn about other video and audio attributes in the next video.
+You&apos;ll learn about other video and audio attributes in the next video.

 Embedded players

 The Little Lemon Restaurant wants to add an about page to their website.

-They\'ve asked me to set up the page and include some audio and video in embedded players.
+They&apos;ve asked me to set up the page and include some audio and video in embedded players.

 ![](images2/media/image82.png){width="6.0in"
 height="3.187179571303587in"}

-I\'ve set up my basic html document structure in a file named about.html.
+I&apos;ve set up my basic html document structure in a file named about.html.

 I start off by adding the heading tag containing the text about.